|

 decks high, with its own grand staircase and tiered seating to create both

+open and intimate dining spaces.
 To fill the pleasant days at sea, onboard

 activities are staged in a number of innovative and inviting venues.
 Seven